Agriculture in Bangladesh: Rice

 Rice is Bangladesh's primary crop and staple food, dominating agricultural production, employment, nutritional intake, and contributing substantially to national income.
 Since 2019, Bangladesh ranked as the third-largest producer of rice globally, reaching about 39.1 million tonnes in 2023.
 Rice is cultivated in three distinct seasons, with the Bangladesh Rice Research Institute playing a significant role in researching and developing methods to improve its production.

 Wheat

 Wheat is the second major food grain of Bangladesh.
 While historically not a major crop in Bangladesh, domestic wheat production hit a record high of 1.5 million tonnes in 1985, although still accounting for only 7 to 9 percent of total food grain production.
 Since then, wheat production in Bangladesh has remained stagnant, with annual production of about 1 million tonnes, falling significantly short of the demand of 7 million tonnes.
 The shortfall is met through imports, which have exceeded 6 million tonnes, amounting to $1.4–$2 billion in imports annually.
 Wheat imports constitute the majority of imported food grains in the country.
 About half of Bangladesh's wheat is grown on irrigated land.

+Potato

+Potato is overproduced in the country compared to the demand.
+As a result, potatoes are frequently sold at below production cost or dumped.

+Animal husbandry

+Animal husbandry contributes about 2.9% of the national GDP, with an annual growth rate of 5.5%.

+Bovine

+Bovines are raised for dairy, leather, meat and in previous years to cultivate land, fuel from manure and transportation.

+Dairy

+Dairy industry is an important industry for the rural community in Bangladesh.
+Production of local cheese is increasing to supplant importation.
+Other products include ghee (a local type of high fat butter), labang (a fermented dairy milk) and mattha (special type of buttermilk) is also increasing.
+Bangladesh imported $150 million of cheese vs. $17k export of cheese in 2023, which it is eager to close.
+The pandemic caused major loss and disruption to the industry.

+Other

+Other animals raised for various purposes include: goat, cattle, sheep, duck, horses, silkworm, various birds and fishes.
+Beekeeping in floriculture region is becoming popular too.